adaniloff/advent-of-code/README.md

 Run the command `just sfc aoc:2023:day3` or `docker-compose exec aoc_app bin/console aoc:2023:day3` to retrieve the result, according to this dataset.

+#### Day 4

+The sources are located in the directory `api/src/Year2023/Day4`.
+Run the command `just sfc aoc:2023:day4` or `docker-compose exec aoc_app bin/console aoc:2023:day4` to retrieve the result, according to this dataset.